sanhuezapablo/Visual-Odometry/README.md

   <img src="/Images/pre.png" alt="pre">
 </p>

-The dataset used is the Oxford Dataset courtesy of Oxford’s Robotics Institute which if downloaded directly requires further pre-processing
+The dataset used is the Oxford Dataset (courtesy of Oxford’s Robotics Institute), which if downloaded directly requires further pre-processing

 - The input images are in Bayer format which have to be converted to RGB scale
 - The image has to be undistorted

-However, to speed up the processing, I have already done the same and saved them in a folder FRAMES which can be taken direclty from the folder Datasets.
+However, to speed up the processing, I have already done the same and saved them in a folder called FRAMES, which can be taken directly from the folder Datasets.
 I have also converted to grayscale as it is easier to process in one channel.

 <p align="center">
   <img src="/Images/30.jpg" alt="post">